 Work, Work, Work

-If you want a successful booth, then you need to work it.
+If you want a successful antique booth, then you need to work it.
 You need to visit it often and constantly be working on new pieces for your booth.
 I sometimes get busy with life and notice my sales are down.
 Sometimes it’s just a slow month for everyone but usually it’s because I haven’t been there to keep it fresh.
-I’m not a all trying to scare you.
+I’m not at all trying to scare you.
 It CAN be a side job.
 I know so many vendors who have a full time job and have a booth on the side.
 It’s totally doable.
 You just need to make it a priority to visit it often and constantly be looking for new items and creating fresh ideas.

 God bless and have a lovely day!